-Any recorded plat, or part thereof, may be vacated by the governing body pursuant to section Code of Va., § 15.2-2271 through section § 15.2-2276 of the Code of Virginia, as amended.
+Any recorded plat, or part thereof, may be vacated by the governing body pursuant to Code of Va., § 15.2-2271 through § 15.2-2276, as amended.
 Any such vacation shall operate to destroy the force and effect of the recording of the plat so vacated and to divest all public rights in, and to reinvest to the owners, proprietors and trustee, if any, the title to the streets, alleys, easements for public passage and other public areas laid out or described in such plat.